 Manual components

-When the field layout comes from config (e.g. YAML) rather than a typed class
+Sometimes the field layout comes from config (e.g. YAML) rather than a

-add() targets by key at runtime, and it pools them into as few reads as
+key at runtime, and it pools them into as few reads as possible, mixing all

-possible, mixing all four tables (holding, input, coils, discrete inputs) in one
+four tables (holding, input, coils, discrete inputs) in one update.

 from modbus_connection.model import ManualComponent, gauge, uint32, coil, discrete_input